postlight/parser/src/extractors/custom/README.md

     ...
 ```

 As you might guess, the selectors key provides an array of selectors that Mercury will check to find your title text.
-In our ExampleExtractor, we're saying that the title can be found in the text of an `h1` header with a class name of `hed`.
+In our `ExampleExtractor`, we're saying that the title can be found in the text of an `h1` header with a class name of `hed`.

 The selector you choose should return one element.
 If more than one element is returned by your selector, it will fail (and Mercury will fall back to its generic extractor).

+Because the `selectors` property returns an array, you to write more than one selector for a property extractor.
+This is particularly useful for sites that have multiple templates for articles.
+If you provide an array of selectors, Mercury will try each in order, falling back to the next until it finds a match or exhausts the options (in which case it will fall back to its default generic extractor).

 #### Selecting an attribute

-Sometimes the information you want to return lives in an element's attribute rather than its text — e.g., sometimes a more exact ISO-formatted date/time will be stored in an attribute of an element.
+Sometimes the information you want to return lives in an element's attribute rather than its text — e.g., often a more exact ISO-formatted date/time will be stored in an attribute of an element.

-So your element looks like this:
+Say your element looks like this:

 ```html
 <time class="article-timestamp" datetime="2016-09-02T07:30:01-04:00"></time>
 ```

-The text you want isn't the text inside a matching element, but rather, inside the datetime attribute.
+The text you want isn't the text inside a matching element, but rather, inside the `datetime` attribute.
 To write a selector that returns an attribute, you provide your custom parser with a two-element array.
 The first element is your selector; the second element is the attribute you'd like to return.

 ```javascript
 export const ExampleExtractor = {